Joachim’s importance for orchestras

 Finally, if orchestras had admitted women players at that time, they would have benefited even more from Joachim’s tutelage.
 As it was, the women were only (!!) allowed to play with the orchestra as soloists.

-Joachim’s female violin students and the date of their debut with the Berlin Philharmonic as soloists:
+Joachim’s female violin students who performed with the Berlin Philharmonic as soloists:

 - Erika Besserer 15.4.1905